Collaborative and affirming care that is personal, political, and communal.

 Image of plant opposite text about collaborative, holistic therapy for trans, queer, LBGTQ, neurodivergent, polyamorous individuals.

 My approach is collaborative and person-centered, within a social rather than a medical model.
 In other words, I seek to empower each individual to create a therapeutic space that works for them and their unique needs, while also exploring the broader ways our culture and society impact how we view ourselves and our mental health.
+I am here to offer curiosity, structure, and directness, all in response to what your individual needs in the space might be.

-I am interested in fostering community within the therapeutic space by connecting first and foremost as humans and equals.
-I believe there is no right or wrong way to "do therapy" — humor, movement, play, uncertainty, discomfort, tension, and joy are all potential tools for exploration, and I am here to follow your lead as well as offer ideas when you feel stuck.
+Within my practice, there is no right or wrong way to "do therapy" — humor, movement, play, uncertainty, discomfort, tension, and joy are all potential tools for exploration, and I am here to follow your lead as well as offer ideas when you feel stuck.
 Just like any other relationship, we'll collaborate to build trust and set boundaries and expectations together.
 Shoot me a message to learn more about how I work!

 Rates